benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

    this teaching model, which we will make use of in developing the c/c/c curriculum.

-The purpose of stages one and two is design and road-test the details of the c/c/c studio sessions & masterclasses, but here are some initial plans:
+The purpose of stages one and two is to design and road-test the details of the c/c/c studio sessions & masterclasses, but here are some initial plans:

 - ACT High School & College students will apply to participate based on interest